Sanctuaire de la Fontaine: Description

-At the site of the original spring on which the city was founded, the fountain had a central role, since as a site of worship for the god Nemausus.
+At the site of the original spring on which the city was founded, the fountain had a central role, as a site of worship for the god Nemausus.
 Shortly before the beginning of our era, an altar was set dedicated to the worship of Augustus.
 As time went by, a veritable sanctuary dedicated to the imperial cult was set up around the fountain.

 In this "Augusteum" in addition to this emperor's altar arranged in the center of a nymphaeum, a theater, and a curious vaulted building called the “Temple of Diana”.
 It is not known whether this really is a temple, as there are indications that it is a library.
 Many hypotheses have been made about this building, but none have been proven true.

 This type of sanctuary is quite rare, especially since contrary to what one might imagine, it was not ordered by Augustus, but was probably built by the local populations in a show of gratitude for the favors granted to the city.
 The fact of installing this temple in an already religiously important place is of strong symbolic value.